SudokuMonster/SukakuExplainer/README.md

 ## About:

 Sudoku Explainer (Nicolas Juillerat 2006-2019) is a popular Sudoku solver/generator/rater which solves every known Sudoku puzzle using logical techniques.
-This popularity and consistency was the basis of the[Patterns game](http://forum.enjoysudoku.com/patterns-game-1-5-t5760.html) on the &quot;New Sudoku Players Forum&quot;.
+This popularity and consistency was the basis of the [Patterns game](http://forum.enjoysudoku.com/patterns-game-1-5-t5760.html) on the &quot;New Sudoku Players Forum&quot;.
 It was further modified to incorporate &quot;serate&quot; which allowed the explainer rating (ER), the pearl rating (EP) and he diamond rating (ED).